tytydraco/yessleep/out/Who_goes_there_.md

 After an hour i looked out through my window and i saw the blonde haired officer that spoke to me in the police station get out of his car, he rang my doorbell and I opened the door, he spoke to Me "I didn't introduce myself earlier, I am officer McCartney, I just wanted to tell you that we still haven't found the killer but we are searching for him,your neighbor colette is okay,if you see anything suspicious tell me"

-I then replied to him "please tell me when you find him"
+I then replied to him "Please tell me when you find him"

 A smile dawned on his face and he said "I will tell you" he then turned around and walked to his car and then he started driving to the police station.

 I closed the door and I then put the key in the door and locked the door, I checked again to see if the door was locked, then I went to the backdoor to check if the backdoor was locked, I pulled on the handle and the door was locked,I looked at the keyhole and saw my key is in the door,I felt a wave of safety wash over me.

-I then sat on my couch and turned on the TV so that I could watch some movies
+I then sat on my couch and turned on the TV so that I could watch some  movies and relax, after  watching the movies I have decided to post my story here, why?
+I want people to learn something from my story,I want people to learn to be careful, to always check if your doors are locked and to check the safety of your  neighbourhood.